CodePushGo/website/src/content/blog/en/privacy-manifest-for-capacitor-apps-guide.md

 -   **Deploy monitoring tools**: Track updates with analytics.
 -   **Plan for rollbacks**: Make sure you can quickly revert to earlier versions if needed.

-> "Capgo is a must-have tool for developers who want to boost productivity.
+> "CodePushGo is a must-have tool for developers who want to boost productivity.
 Avoiding review delays for bug fixes is a game changer." - Bessie Cooper

 Regular updates and proper tools are key to staying compliant and improving over time.